paulajade17/java-api-assessment/README.md

 ```
 ## **Access the API Online**

-The API is hosted online, and you can access it using Postman
+The API is hosted online, and you can access it using a web browser and Postman

-* Open your browser and navigate to the base URL: https:// localhost:8080/api/coffees
+* Open your browser and go to the following URL: https://localhost:8080/api/coffees
 * You should see a similar JSON objects like the one below
 * To view the data in a sorted order from lowest to highest price, please use the following URL: https://localhost:8080/api/coffees?sortBy=price
 ```